 Want a Business Class seat but don’t want to spend a ton of points?
-Fly Premium lets SAS Mastercard Premium holders book Business or Plus but pay the Economy points price.
+Fly Premium lets SAS Mastercard Premium holders book Business or Premium Economy but pay the Economy points price.
 It’s great for solo flyers, families, and anyone who wants a nicer seat for fewer points.

-In this guide, we show how it works, the 2025 level changes, when to use it vs Amex 2-for-1, and how to book in a few clicks.
+In this guide, we show how it works, the current tier structure (updated December 2025), when to use it vs Amex 2-for-1, and how to book in a few clicks.
+We also cover why acting now matters given the expected Air France-KLM takeover and potential EuroBonus merger into Flying Blue.

 In This Guide